Best Places To Find a Premium Domain for Sale

 Alongside typical domain registration, GoDaddy also holds auctions for domain names expiring on its platform, and you can bid for them.

-To err on the safe side, you should check for availability on other domain registrars before heading to GoDaddy to register a domain once and for all.
+To err on the safe side, you should check for availability on other domain registrars before heading to GoDaddy to register a domain.

 GoDaddy’s domain prices are pretty reasonable, and the platform gives significant discounts to new buyers.

-One downside of GoDaddy is that it offers many extra services outside domain registration and always tries to upsell them.
-So, a beginner may find it difficult to navigate the platform.
+One downside of GoDaddy is that it offers many extra services outside domain registration and tends to upsell them.
+As a result, a beginner may find it difficult to navigate the platform.

 Sedo